neilghosh/neilghosh.github.io/_drafts/2022-03-20-hosting-grpc-service-in-google-cloud-run.md

 If you are trying to call the service hosted in cloud run you would need SSL in the client code `grpc.credentials.createSsl()` because cloud run ingress adds a default SSL layer.

 The latest version of [Postman also supports gRPC](https://blog.postman.com/postman-now-supports-grpc/), if you like a nice UI.
-It doesn't work in [Postman web](https://twitter.com/neilghosh/status/1494675412277886993) due to browser limitation.
+It doesn't work in [Postman web](https://twitter.com/neilghosh/status/1494675412277886993) due to browser limitation of gRPC.

+If you want to consume such gRPC service from a Flutter client, [Debkanchan Samadder](https://twitter.com/debkanchans) has created a minimal demo app [DebkanchanSamadder/flutter-grpc-demo](https://github.com/DebkanchanSamadder/flutter-grpc-demo) consuming it.